 The amount of carbon dioxide we produce has become a big environmental issue.
 While the problem may seem too large to handle, it starts with each individual person’s carbon footprint and what they can do to lessen the impact they have on the environment.
-A carbon footprint is the amount of carbon dioxide a specific person, or place, releases into the atmosphere.
+A carbon footprint is an amount of carbon dioxide a specific person, or place releases into the atmosphere.

 There are many ways to reduce your carbon footprint, such as the following.

 1. Don’t drive.
 There are many different ways to get around, aside from driving.
 You could walk or ride a bike in order to completely eliminate the amount of carbon emissions you create getting around besides keeping you fit.
 For longer distances, carpooling and public transportation produce much less carbon emissions than if everyone were to drive their own car.

 2. Avoid aggressive driving.
 If you have to drive, avoid unnecessary braking and acceleration.
 Some studies found that aggressive driving can result in 40% more fuel consumption than consistent, calm driving.

 3. Buy an electric car.
 Electric cars produce no carbon emissions and can easily be charged at your home.
 They are becoming increasingly popular, and it is expected a shift from fuel-powered cars to electric cars will happen gradually.

 4. Do not buy a fuel-heavy car.
 If you rarely use the extra space provided by a minivan or an SUV, consider buying a hitch-mounted cargo rack instead.

 5. Make sure your tires are properly inflated.
 It is estimated that your gas mileage could improve by 3% if your tires are properly inflated.

 6. Give your car regular maintenance.
 If your car is faulty, it could negatively impact your fuel efficiency by up to 40%.
 In comparison, ensuring that car is properly maintained can increase efficiency by four percent.